David Blaine: Buried Alive (1999)

-An estimated 75,000 people visited the site, including Marie Blood, Harry Houdini's niece, who said, "My uncle did some amazing things, but he could not have done this."
 On the final day of the stunt, April 12, hundreds of news teams were stationed at the site for the coffin opening.
 A team of construction workers removed a portion of the 75 cuft of gravel surrounding the 6 ft deep coffin before a crane lifted the water tank.
 Blaine emerged and told the crowd, "I saw something very prophetic ... a vision of every race, every religion, every age group banding together, and that made all this worthwhile."
 BBC News stated, "The 26-year-old magician has outdone his hero, Harry Houdini, who had planned a similar feat but died in 1926 before he could perform it."

 Frozen in Time (2000)

 On November 27, 2000, Blaine performed a stunt called Frozen in Time, where he attempted and failed to stand in a large block of ice located in Times Square, New York City for 72 hours.
 It was covered on a TV special.
 He was lightly dressed and appeared to be shivering even before the blocks of ice were placed around him.
 A tube supplied him with air and water, while his urine was removed with another tube.
 He was encased in the box of ice for 63 hours, 42 minutes, and 15 seconds before being removed with chainsaws.
 The ice was transparent and resting on an elevated platform to show that he was actually inside the ice the entire time.
 He was removed from the ice and taken to a hospital due to fears he might be going into shock.
 The New York Times reported, "The magician who emerged from the increasingly unstable ice box seemed a shadow of the confident, robust, shirtless fellow who entered two days before."
 Blaine later said it took a month to fully recover and that he had no plans to attempt a stunt of this difficulty in the future.
 In 2010, a magician from Israel named Hezi Dean broke Blaine's record when he was encased in a block of ice for 66 hours.